Sexual Assault Lawyers Toronto

 f) Indecent acts

-• Longer sentences for aggravated sexual assault.
+- Longer sentences for aggravated sexual assault.

-• Sex Offender Registration for 10 years to life.
+- Sex Offender Registration for 10 years to life.

-• Deportation risk for non-citizens.
+- Deportation risks for non-citizens.

-• Severe travel and employment restrictions.
+- Travel and employment restrictions.

-Because a sexual assault allegation can cover a wide range of behaviour — from touching someone over their clothing to full intercourse — each case is considered individually.
+Because sexual assault can cover a wide range of conduct — from touching someone over their clothing to full intercourse — there is no uniform sentence.
+Each case is assessed on its own facts.

 The Sex Offender Information Registration Act (SOIRA) requires convicted offenders to register their addresses, workplaces, and travel plans with police.
 This registry helps law enforcement track individuals convicted of sexual offences.
 Judges impose registry orders for offences such as sexual assault, sexual interference, and child pornography.